 Student's behaviour outside school, e.g. on school trips, at sports events, is subject to the school's behaviour policy.
 Unacceptable behaviour in such circumstances will be dealt with as if it had taken place in school; additionally, this includes any serious breach of policy which could 'bring the school into disrepute'.
-The school must take account of any special educational needs when considering whether or not to exclude a young person.
-The Headteacher should ensure that reasonable steps, have been taken by the school to respond to a young person's disability so they are not treated less favourably for reasons related to the disability.
+The school must take account of any special educational needs when considering whether to or not to exclude a young person.
+The Headteacher should ensure that reasonable steps, have been taken by the school in responding to the behaviour so that they are not treated less favourably for reasons related to the SEN.